tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Restructure CertificateRequest to have the selectors in extensions.
-This also allowed defining a "certificate_authorities" extension which can be used by the client instead of trusted_ca_keys.
+This also allowed defining a "certificate_authorities" extension which can be used by the client instead of trusted_ca_keys (*).

+- Tighten record framing requirements and require checking of them (*).

 - Remove spurious requirement to implement "pre_shared_key".